TAPGAP1/TP_GT_BC_Repo/README.md

 Load balancing ensures that the application will be highly functional, in addition to restricting high volumes of traffic to the network.
 What aspect of security do load balancers protect?
   -They help prevent overloading servers by balancing the flow of traffic between them.
-If a server is hit by a DDoS attack or becomes unavailable the other servers will pick up the slack.
+If a server is hit by a DDoS attack or becomes unavailable the other servers will take over and share the load.
 What is the advantage of a jump box?
   -A Jump Box Provisioner is important.
 It prevents webserver VMs from being exposed by a public IP Address.
 This allows us to monitor and collect logs on a single box.
 We can also restrict the IP addresses able to communicate with the Jump Box, as we've done here.